mcellteam/cellblender_tutorials/getting_started.rst

 .. image:: http://www.mcell.psc.edu/tutorials/tutimg/main/getting_started/select_top.png

-Under the **Define Surface Regions** panel, click the **Assign** button.
-These top two faces will now have the "**top**" surface region assigned to them.
+Under the **Define Surface Regions** panel, click the **Assign** button (*remember that you might need to scroll down to see the new buttons added*).
+After clicking the **Assign** button, those top two faces will now have the "**top**" surface region assigned to them.
 They won't look any different, but they're now "tagged" with the name "top" which MCell can use to reference them.

 With the cursor over the **3D View Editor**, hit **Tab** to change back into **Object Mode** (or enter Object Mode via the "Mode" selection control).